tiesen243/create-yukie-app/README.md

-# Create Yuki App
+# Create Elynext App

-A Next.js template with TypeScript, Tailwind CSS, ESLint and Prettier.
+A Full-Stack Application with Next.js and ElysiaJS

 ## Getting Started